DSM-5: General

 In 2011, psychologist Brent Robbins co-authored a national letter for the Society for Humanistic Psychology that brought thousands into the public debate about the DSM.
 Approximately 13,000 individuals and mental health professionals signed a petition in support of the letter.
 Thirteen other American Psychological Association divisions endorsed the petition.
 In a November 2011 article about the debate in the San Francisco Chronicle, Robbins notes that under the new guidelines, certain responses to grief could be labeled as pathological disorders, instead of being recognized as being normal human experiences.
 In 2012, a footnote was added to the draft text which explains the distinction between grief and depression.

 The DSM-5 has been criticized for purportedly saying nothing about the biological underpinnings of mental disorders.
 A book-long appraisal of the DSM-5, with contributions from philosophers, historians and anthropologists, was published in 2015.

-The financial association of DSM-5 panel members with industry continues to be a concern for financial conflict of interest.
-Of the DSM-5 task force members, 69% report having ties to the pharmaceutical industry, an increase from the 57% of DSM-IV task force members.

 A 2015 essay from an Australian university criticized the DSM-5 for having poor cultural diversity, stating that recent work done in cognitive sciences and cognitive anthropology is still only accepting western psychology as the norm.

 DSM-5 includes a section on how to conduct a "cultural formulation interview", which gives information about how a person's cultural identity may be affecting expression of signs and symptoms.
 The goal is to make more reliable and valid diagnoses for disorders subject to significant cultural variation.

+Gender and Sexual Identity Disorders work group

+The appointment, in May 2008, of two of the taskforce members, Kenneth Zucker and Ray Blanchard, led to an internet petition to remove them.
+According to MSNBC, "The petition accuses Zucker of having engaged in 'junk science' and promoting 'hurtful theories' during his career, especially advocating the idea that children who are unambiguously male or female anatomically, but seem confused about their gender identity, can be treated by encouraging gender expression in line with their anatomy."
+According to The Gay City News:

+The National LGBTQ Task Force issued a statement questioning the APA's decision to appoint Kenneth Zucker and Ray Blanchard to the working group for Gender and Sexual Identity Disorders, stating that, "Kenneth Zucker and Ray Blanchard are clearly out of step with the occurring shift in how doctors and other health professionals think about transgender people and gender variance."

+Blanchard responded, "Naturally, it's very disappointing to me there seems to be so much misinformation about me on the Internet.
+[They didn't distort] my views, they completely reversed my views."
+Zucker "rejects the junk-science charge, saying there 'has to be an empirical basis to modify anything' in the DSM.
+As for hurting people, 'in my own career, my primary motivation in working with children, adolescents and families is to help them with the distress and suffering they are experiencing, whatever the reasons they are having these struggles.
+I want to help people feel better about themselves, not hurt them.'"